c0deina/esx_carmileage/README.md

 Add <b>ensure esx_carmileage</b> to your server.cfg

-Import veh_km into your database.
+Import veh_km.sql into your database.

 Start your server and hop on your first car.